-[LESS COURT INVOLVEMENT] < < CONTINUUM OF OPTIONS FOR DIVORCE >> [MORE COURT INVOLVEMENT] FACTORS BY WHICH THE DIFFERENT OPTIONS DIFFER "KITCHEN TABLE" NEGOTIATIONS COLLABORATIVE DIVORCE MEDIATION - (CAN EITHER BE BEFORE COURT FILING OR AS ONE OF THE STEPS IN COURT PROCESS) LITIGATION or "GOING TO COURT" PARTIES TRY TO AGREE ON ALL THE ISSUES ON THEIR OWN PARTIES CANNOT AGREE ON ALL ISSUES AND NEED COURT TO MAKE DECISIONS BASIC ELEMENTS No Lawyers/no outside facilitation Parties meet informally and decide all issues Settlement is reached through series of team meetings with parties, lawyers, and other professionals Each party has an attorney trained in special technique of divorce settlement Parties commit to work toward agreement without threatening court If agreement is not reached, lawyers withdraw and parties enter court process with new lawyers Parties meet with third party neutral (mediator) Mediator not allowed to give legal advice Lawyers may not be directly involved in mediation sessions but they can be (for additional cost) Parties have lawyers or represent themselves in court Issues in dispute decided by a judge after a contested hearing COST - fees for professionals NO COST MODERATE COST (fees for two attorneys and, if needed, other professionals/less cost than full court process but more than mediation) LOW TO MODERATE (fees for mediator and lawyers to at least review final agreement) MODERATE TO HIGH (fees for lawyers and extra time spent on litigation) CONTROL - HOW MUCH CONTROL DO PARTIES HAVE OVER OUTCOME?
+[LESS COURT INVOLVEMENT] FACTORS BY WHICH THE DIFFERENT OPTIONS DIFFER "KITCHEN TABLE" NEGOTIATIONS COLLABORATIVE DIVORCE MEDIATION - (CAN EITHER BE BEFORE COURT FILING OR AS ONE OF THE STEPS IN COURT PROCESS) LITIGATION or "GOING TO COURT" PARTIES TRY TO AGREE ON ALL THE ISSUES ON THEIR OWN PARTIES CANNOT AGREE ON ALL ISSUES AND NEED COURT TO MAKE DECISIONS BASIC ELEMENTS No Lawyers/no outside facilitation Parties meet informally and decide all issues Settlement is reached through series of team meetings with parties, lawyers, and other professionals Each party has an attorney trained in special technique of divorce settlement Parties commit to work toward agreement without threatening court If agreement is not reached, lawyers withdraw and parties enter court process with new lawyers Parties meet with third party neutral (mediator) Mediator not allowed to give legal advice Lawyers may not be directly involved in mediation sessions but they can be (for additional cost) Parties have lawyers or represent themselves in court Issues in dispute decided by a judge after a contested hearing COST - FEES FOR PROFESSIONALS NO COST MODERATE COST (fees for two attorneys and, if needed, other professionals/less cost than full court process but more than mediation) LOW TO MODERATE (fees for mediator and lawyers to at least review final agreement) MODERATE TO HIGH (fees for lawyers and extra time spent on litigation) CONTROL - HOW MUCH CONTROL DO PARTIES HAVE OVER OUTCOME?
 HIGH LEVEL OF CONTROL ALSO HIGH LEVEL OF CONTROL LEAST CONTROL TIMEFRAME - HOW LONG DOES IT TAKE?
-LEAST TIME MORE TIME BECAUSE LIMITED BY SCHEDULES OF PROFESSIONALS (3-9 MONTHS) MOST TIME (IE: 12+ MOS)(COURT SCHEDULE IS BOOKED AND IT TAKES TIME TO LITIGATE ISSUES) PRIVACY - HOW PUBLIC IS PROCESS?
-PRIVATE PRIVATE PUBLIC NEGATIVE IMPACT ON RELATIONSHIPS TO WHAT EXTENT DOES THE PROCESS HAVE LONG-TERM NEGATIVE IMPACT ON COPARENTS' RELATIONSHIP?
-Rarely, except that Some parties will have trouble managing hard discussions without the buffer of a third party/(ies) Rarely Parties' commitment to work toward agreement without court process often enhances trust and good will Rarely, except that Parties' level of commitment to process is less than collaborative divorce so positive benefits may be less (less a sense of teamwork) Often Although litigation is necessary in some cases, it often has a negative impact on co-parents' relationship COMPLIANCE WITH TERMS OF AGREEMENT TO WHAT EXTENT DO PARTIES "BUY INTO" THE TERMS OF THE FINAL AGREEMENT AND COMPLY WITH THEM OVER TIME?
-MORE The more involvement the parties have in reaching their own agreement, the more invested they will be in complying with the terms of the agreement The parties' experience in working out the agreement will teach them that they have the skills to work out future disagreements on their own • Parties who have issues decided for them will have less satisfaction and "buy in" and less compliance often results LEGAL FAIRNESS TO WHAT EXTENT DOES THE OUTCOME MATCH WHAT IS "LEGALLY FAIR?"
+LEAST TIME MORE TIME BECAUSE LIMITED BY SCHEDULES OF PROFESSIONALS (3-9 MONTHS) MOST TIME (IE: 12+ MOS)(COURT SCHEDULE IS BOOKED AND IT TAKES TIME TO LITIGATE ISSUES) PRIVACY - HOW PUBLIC IS PROCESS PRIVATE PRIVATE PUBLIC NEGATIVE IMPACT ON RELATIONSHIPS TO WHAT EXTENT DOES THE PROCESS HAVE LONG-TERM NEGATIVE IMPACT ON COPARENTS' RELATIONSHIP?
+Rarely, except that Some parties will have trouble managing hard discussions without the buffer of a third party/(ies) Rarely Parties' commitment to work toward agreement without court process often enhances trust and good will Rarely, except that Parties' level of commitment to process is less than collaborative divorce so positive benefits may be less (less a sense of teamwork) Often Although litigation is necessary in some cases, it often has a negative imapact on co-parents' relationship COMPLIANCE WITH TERMS OF AGREEMENT TO WHAT EXTENT DO PARTIES "BUY INTO" THE TERMS OF THE FINAL AGREEMENT AND COMPLY WITH THEM OVER TIME? of the agreement he more involvement the parties have in reaching their own agreement, the more invested they will be in complying with the terms f the agreement he parties' experience in working out the agreement will teach them that they have the skills to work out future disagreements on LEGAL FAIRNESS TO WHAT EXTENT DOES THE OUTCOME MATCH WHAT IS "LEGALLY FAIR?"
 LEAST LIKELY to be "legally fair" because no legal input VERY LIKELY to be legally fair (parties have counsel during entire process) MODERATELY (a risk in mediation is that limited lawyer involvement can result in the agreement differing from what would be considered legally fair) MOST LIKELY to be legally fair